StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/authentication.md

 To enable authentication using OAuth2/OpenID Connect, edit the `application.conf` file and supply the values of `auth.oauth2` according to your environment.
 In addition, you need to supply:

-- `auth.sso.attributes.login`: name of the attribute containing the OAuth2 user's login in retreived user info (mandatory)
+- `auth.sso.attributes.login`: name of the attribute containing the OAuth2 user's login in retrieved user info (mandatory)
-- `auth.sso.attributes.name`: name of the attribute containing the OAuth2 user's name in retreived user info (mandatory)
+- `auth.sso.attributes.name`: name of the attribute containing the OAuth2 user's name in retrieved user info (mandatory)
 - `auth.sso.attributes.groups`: name of the attribute containing the OAuth2 user's groups (mandatory using groups mappings)
-- `auth.sso.attributes.roles`: name of the attribute containing the OAuth2 user's roles in retreived user info (mandatory using simple mapping)
+- `auth.sso.attributes.roles`: name of the attribute containing the OAuth2 user's roles in retrieved user info (mandatory using simple mapping)